casgraphic/html-css-sass-guidelines/README.md

    ```

 2. Try not use **`@import`** wherever possible.
 Instead use multiple **`<link>`** elements.
 (Can be ignored in SASS/SCSS)
 3. Place media queries as close as their relevant rule-sets in case of CSS.
-In SASS use media queries inside the selector (just by inheriting it)
+In SASS use media queries inside the selector (just by inheriting it).
 4. Prefixed properties should follow a pattern.
 5. For single declarations use a single line.
 For ex:
    ```css